cppchriscpp/retro-host/docs/games/closing-in/index.md

 ## Description

-Closing in is a new game for the original Nintendo Entertainment System.
+Closing In is a new game for the original Nintendo Entertainment System.

 You are Barney, a dog in a world that is running out of space.
 An unknown power is swallowing the world whole, and to survive you have to move!